Headaches: Reduce stress to prevent the pain

 - Let go.
 Try not to worry about things you can't control.

 - Adjust your attitude.
-If you find yourself thinking, "This can't be done," stop yourself.
-Think instead, "This will be tough.
-But I can make it work."
+Encourage yourself with positive self-talk.
 Putting a positive spin on negative thoughts can help you work through stressful situations.
 If you need help with this process, consider cognitive behavioral therapy.

 - Take a break.
 If you feel overwhelmed, take some time to clear your mind.
 A few slow stretches or a brisk walk may renew your energy for the task at hand.
-Or take a mental vacation.
-Imagine yourself in a calm, relaxing place.
+Or take a mental vacation by imagining yourself in a calm, relaxing place.

 - Laugh.
 Humor is a great way to relieve stress.
 Laughter releases endorphins, natural substances that help you feel better and maintain a positive attitude.
-Don't know what to laugh about?
 Try watching funny movies or reading a funny book.

 - Change the pace.
 Break away from your routine and try something new.
 A vacation or weekend getaway may help you develop a new outlook.